aureliencarle/scriptlogo/README.md

 ### How to use Script-Splash

-The following enample script generate the splashs you can see on the previous screenshot.
+The following example script generate the splashs you can see on the previous screenshot.

 ~~~python
 # Imports en python3